The Big Shot Chronicles: "Girl w/ a Guitar"

-The song's title alluded to a Jan Vermeer painting, The Guitar Player (1672), and was also inspired by Susanna Hoffs of The Bangles.
+The song's title alluded to a Jan Vermeer painting, The Guitar Player (1672), and was also inspired by Susanna Hoffs of the Bangles.
 The lyrics include a reference to artist Henri Rousseau, among other influences of Miller's early university education as an art major.

-Under the title "The Girl With the Guitar (Says Oh Yeah)," this song was first released by The Three O'Clock, appearing on their 1985 album Arrive Without Travelling.
+Under the title "The Girl with the Guitar (Says Oh Yeah)," this song was first released by the Three O'Clock, appearing on their 1985 album Arrive Without Travelling.
 On that album, the song was credited to Miller and Michael Quercio, who contributed the middle portion (bridge and lyrics).
-An earlier demo version appeared on The Three O'Clock's compilations The Hidden World Revealed (2013) and Aquarius Andromeda (2014).
+An earlier demo version appeared on the Three O'Clock's compilations The Hidden World Revealed (2013) and Aquarius Andromeda (2014).

 "Faithless"

-"Faithless," written by Fred Juhos, was a song from the 1984 Real Nighttime recording sessions, and was recorded by the 1984 Davis-based line-up of Game Theory.
+"Faithless," written by Fred Juhos, was a song from the 1984 Real Nighttime recording sessions and was recorded by the 1984 Davis-based lineup of Game Theory.
 The Big Shot Chronicles included it as a bonus track in an apparent effort by Alias Records to balance an error made on the CD release of Real Nighttime (originally by Enigma Records).

 "Couldn't I Just Tell You"

-Game Theory's cover version of Todd Rundgren's "Couldn't I Just Tell You", recorded in 1985 during the same sessions as The Big Shot Chronicles, appeared as a bonus track on the 1993 CD release of Real Nighttime, rather than on the contemporaneous CD of The Big Shot Chronicles.
+Game Theory's cover version of Todd Rundgren's "Couldn't I Just Tell You", recorded in 1985 during the same sessions as The Big Shot Chronicles, appeared as a bonus track on the 1993 CD release of Real Nighttime rather than on the contemporaneous CD of The Big Shot Chronicles.
 In an interview, Miller said the recording "sounded glorious...
 I was sort of unconscious during the mixing of that; Mitch pretty much did all of it, and I just sort of slept through the performance of it."
 He further noted, prior to the 1993 CD release, the rarity of the recording:[I]t took me two years to obtain a copy of it because it was released in Australia.
 What happened was Enigma sold the [Australian] rights to Game Theory to Big Time Records and then apparently pulled out of the deal right when they were going to release the record or something really awful like that.
 So Big Time just pressed up Big Shot Chronicles ... and this single with "Erica's Word" backed with "Couldn't I Just Tell You."
 We wanted to give them something that wasn't available on the record.
 So there were 100 copies made, or something like that, and all pulled [from release].